 13. Boston Terrier

 The Boston Terrier is a U.S.A. original that was originally bred as a fighting dog, but today, they are a popular and gentle companion animal.
-They are affectionate dogs that get along well with children and other family pets alike, provided that they are well-trained.
+They are affectionate dogs that get along well with children and other family pets alike, provided that they are well trained.
 Bear in mind that they have a great deal of energy and will require regular exercise to keep them from misbehaving.

 Known as the clowns of the canine world, Pugs are sure to keep you entertained with their comical natures and lively personalities.
-They were originally bred with the express purpose of being loving lapdogs and as such, thrive on human interaction.
-While they can be headstrong and stubborn at times and thus, difficult to train, they generally get along great with other animals and are rarely aggressive.
+They were originally bred with the express purpose of being loving lap dogs and, as such, thrive on human interaction.
+While they can be headstrong and stubborn at times and, thus, difficult to train, they generally get along great with other animals and are rarely aggressive.

 Although Bulldogs seem like large and intimidating animals on the outside, they are rarely aggressive toward other animals and have a low prey drive.
 They are kind, courageous, and dignified animals that have a stubborn streak, yet they have infinite patience with children and family pets.
 In fact, they are well known for forming strong bonds with children, and with good training, they will likely be fine with rabbits.

-Breeds to Stay Away from If You Have Rabbits
+Breeds to Stay Away From if You Have Rabbits

 While some dogs, even those with a hunting history, can get along fine with other pets like rabbits or at least be trained to leave them alone, some breeds are unlikely to be able to resist the temptation.
 These include but are not limited to:

 If you keep rabbits and are looking to add a canine friend to your animal family, it’s a good idea to consider one of the breeds on this list to make sure your long-eared friends stay safe!
-Of course, no matter the breed you choose, good training and early socialization is vital for a harmonious household.
+Of course, no matter the breed you choose, good training and early socialization are vital for a harmonious household.